zackmason6/video-chunker/README.md

 3. Need to really test the video converter tool.
 Have not tested on a wide variety of file types.
 4. Clean up some ugly sections of code.
 Looking at you submit_data function.
 Yikes.
 5. Process doesn't quit when GUI is closed.
 Is this a feature or a bug?
 You decide.
 Should likely ask if this is an issue or not.
 Might be kind of nice to close the window and let it run in the background.
-6. Add descriptions and examples to metadata tab.
-They're pretty empty right now.
-Waiting on stakeholder input for this one I think.
-6a.
-Maybe replace some of the free text entries with drop down menus or something else.
-Waiting on stakeholder input.
-7. Fix vertical resizing of GUI!
+6. Fix vertical resizing of GUI!
 Doesn't look great when resized vertically.
 Not super functional at the moment.